camunda/camunda-docs/docs/components/modeler/web-modeler/process-applications.md

 - Linked external forms will be deployed together with the process application.
 - Linked external BPMN and DMN diagrams are _not_ deployed together.
 They must be deployed separately.

+## Milestones

+You can save a snapshot of your diagram as a milestone any time.
+If you make any mistakes while modeling, you can always go back to previously saved snapshots.
+You can also identify and compare the differences between two milestones.

+You can also add version tags to these milestones, and create milestones for all resources of given process applications.
+For more information, review the [milestone documentation](/components/modeler/web-modeler/milestones.md).

+### Versioning

+When creating a milestone, name your milestone with a version tag to track it through the development lifecycle and ensure the correct version is called.
+To do this, enter a **Version tag** within the **Create a milestone** modal and click **Create**.

 ## Limitations

 Be aware of the following limitations when working with process applications: